Switching from conda to pixi

 Why conda was (previously) chosen

-Before talking about leaving conda, it is worth acknowledging why conda became the dominant choice for bioinformaticians in the first place.
-It had many irreplaceable features that still benefit us nowadays.
+Before leaving conda, it is fair to say why it became the dominant choice for bioinformaticians in the first place.

-Cross-language.
-Most package managers are language-specific: pip and uv for Python, renv for R, cargo for Rust.
+Most package managers are language-specific: pip and uv for Python, bioconductor for R, cargo for Rust.
 Conda is different.
-It manages packages in any language, including pre-compiled C/C++ binaries, Python libraries, R packages, and command-line tools—all from the same interface.
-For bioinformaticians who routinely chain together Python scripts, R analyses, and compiled aligners in a single workflow, this is invaluable.
+It manages packages in any language, including pre-compiled C/C++ binaries, Python libraries, R packages, and command-line tools, all from the same interface.
+For bioinformaticians who chain together Python scripts, R analyses, and compiled aligners in a single workflow, this matters.

-The bioconda community.
-The bioconda channel is one of the most remarkable community efforts in computational biology.
-It hosts over 9,000 bioinformatics tools—samtools, STAR, DESeq2, snakemake, nextflow, and thousands more—maintained by contributors across the field.
+The bioconda channel hosts over 9,000 bioinformatics tools (samtools, STAR, DESeq2, nextflow, and thousands more) maintained by contributors across the field.
 Because bioconda is built on top of conda’s packaging infrastructure, any tool in bioconda is one conda install away, with dependencies handled automatically.
-This dramatically lowered the barrier to installing and sharing scientific software.
+This lowered the barrier to installing and sharing scientific software more than any other single project.

-Cross-platform support.
-Conda supports Linux, macOS, Windows, be it x86 or ARM.
-It matters in collaborative environments where team members use different operating systems and analyses eventually need to run on HPC clusters.
+Conda also supports Linux, macOS, and Windows on both x86 and ARM.
+In collaborative environments where team members use different operating systems and analyses eventually need to run on HPC clusters, cross-platform support is not optional.

 These strengths made conda the de facto standard.
-The frustrations that followed were not because conda was a bad idea—they were because the ecosystem grew faster than the original implementation could handle.
+Conda was a great idea and a pioneer, but the ecosystem grew faster than the conda maintainers could keep up.

 Background: the birth of pixi

 Back in 2019, Wolf Vollprecht, a scientific software engineer at QuantStack, was frustrated by how slow conda had become.
-As the conda-forge channel grew to tens of thousands of packages, the “Solving environment…” spinner could spin for minutes—or never finish at all.
+As the conda-forge channel grew to tens of thousands of packages, the “Solving environment…” spinner could run for minutes, or never finish at all.
 In a blog post titled Making conda fast again, he introduced mamba: a drop-in conda replacement that reimplemented the dependency solver in C++, backed by libsolv (the same solver used by RPM-based Linux distributions).
-The speedup was dramatic.
-Mamba became widely adopted in the scientific and bioinformatics communities, and Anaconda eventually adopted libmamba as conda’s default solver in 2022–2023 (since conda version 23.10.0).
+Mamba solved environments in seconds where conda took minutes.
+It became widely adopted, and Anaconda eventually adopted libmamba as conda’s default solver in 2022–2023 (since conda version 23.10.0).

-Around 2022, Vollprecht left QuantStack to found prefix.dev, a company focused specifically on package management.
-There, together with engineer Bas Zalmstra, the team built rattler: a suite of Rust libraries that implement the full conda package ecosystem—reading metadata, solving dependencies, downloading, and installing—without needing Python at all.
-Rattler proved so solid that in October 2024, it was moved into the official conda GitHub organization, a signal of broad community trust.
+Around 2022, Vollprecht left QuantStack to found prefix.dev, a company focused on package management.
+There, together with engineer Bas Zalmstra, the team built rattler: a suite of Rust libraries that implement the full conda package ecosystem (reading metadata, solving dependencies, downloading, and installing) without needing Python at all.
+Rattler proved solid enough that in October 2024, the conda GitHub organization adopted it, which says something about community confidence in the project.

-On top of rattler, prefix.dev built two tools. pixi, launched publicly on August 16, 2023, is the environment and dependency manager—the one this post is about. rattler-build, also built on rattler, is the package builder: a fast, Rust-based replacement for conda-build (and the archived boa) that compiles source recipes into conda packages.
+On top of rattler, prefix.dev built two tools. pixi, launched on August 16, 2023, is the environment and dependency manager. rattler-build, also built on rattler, is the package builder: a Rust-based replacement for conda-build (and the archived boa) that compiles source recipes into conda packages.
 If you maintain bioconda or conda-forge recipes, rattler-build is worth knowing about; for most users who only consume packages, pixi is the relevant tool.
 The motivating blog post for the pixi launch was called Let’s stop dependency hell.

 The lineage in brief: